skemper/www.jhu-oose.com/toolbox/index.md

 ![Java](java.png){:width="205"}
 </figure>

-**What it is.** The programming language for the server side of your application.
+**What is it.** The programming language for the server side of your application.

 **Our Choice.** Java is the quintessential modern object-oriented programming language, it is widely used in industry, and you probably already know it from previous courses.